 If the government pays for any portion of your medical care, then the government can request reimbursement when you receive your settlement.
 When you receive a request for reimbursement, you should contact your lawyer.
 Your lawyer can help you negotiate the lien and ensure that the agency has a right to demand reimbursement.

 If your medical bills were paid for by health insurance, you are not off the hook for the bill.
 You still owe the insurance company or hospital money for services rendered.
 This is where your settlement comes in.
 The settlement allows you to pay for these costs.
 One of the benefits of health insurance, however, is that when you pay back the health insurance company, you only have to pay the discount that they originally paid.
-To understand more about medical liens, set up an appointment with a personal injury attorney in Las Vegas, NV, like from Eric Roy Law Firm.
+To understand more about medical liens, set up an appointment with a personal injury attorney, like from A and Z Law, today.